 Admission: $5, Students & Seniors: $4, Children Free.
 ACHA member admission: free.
 Subject to change.

 Self-guided garden and tree tours available via our educational garden kiosk.
-Gardens open free from dawn until dusk.
+Gardens open free from 8 am - 6 pm from April-September and 9 am - 4 pm October-March.
 Garden regulations available via our website.

 Tours are by pre-registration.
 Please see our website to register: www.tenbroeckmansion.org